andrescv/jupiter/docs/docs/index.md

   <img src="https://img.shields.io/github/downloads/andrescv/V-Sim/total.svg">
 </p>

-V-Sim is a **RISC-V** assembler and runtime simulator for educational purposes made in Java.
-Almost all the 32-bit base integer instruction set can be simulated, as well as the **M** and **F** extensions.
+V-Sim is a simple assembler and runtime simulator inspired by _SPIM_ for programming in **RISC-V** assembly language and intended for educational purposes.
+One of the main goals was to make it functional and easy to use.
+Almost all the 32-bit base integer instruction set (**RV32I**) can be simulated, as well as the `M` and `F` extensions plus all the their respective pseudo-instructions.

 ***